InglewoodTickets

 AVOID

-Concert seating at Intuit Dome changes significantly based on stage placement - usually one end of the court or center floor.
-Check the specific event's seat map before purchasing.
-The lower bowl sections nearest the stage end are the priority; upper bowl directly behind the stage should be avoided.
+Concert configurations at Intuit Dome vary by artist.
+The stage typically goes at one end of the court or center floor.
+Always check the specific event's interactive seat map before buying — the best sections change entirely based on stage position.
+Lower bowl sections in the 101-122 range closest to the stage are priority; upper bowl behind the stage should be avoided.

 What Most People Get Wrong